Chia-Network/chia-docs/docs/guides/datalayer/datalayer-user-guide.md

 import TabItem from '@theme/TabItem';
 ```

-### Intro

 This document will guide you through the process of setting up Chia's DataLayer™ and running a few basic functions.

-Before using this guide, you may want to familiarize yourself with DataLayer's structure and function.
-Our [blog post](https://www.chia.net/2022/09/20/enabling-data-for-web3-announcing-chia-datalayer/) announcing DataLayer's launch is a great place to get started.
+### About DataLayer

+As a decentralized database, the Chia DataLayer allows users to store the original data locally.
+The hash of that data is then saved in a [singleton](https://chialisp.com/singletons) (a coin with a unique ID that can be spent and recreated many times) with updated properties each time it is recreated.
+The on-chain component of Chia DataLayer is also a singleton.
+If the original data’s hash matches the hash stored on-chain, then the original data is guaranteed to be accurate.

+At the basic level, the Chia DataLayer provides a shared data network with no central authority.
+Nodes in this network can subscribe to data from other nodes and receive updates whenever the data changes.

+The real magic of DataLayer is the ability to use the data in smart contract transactions.
+Specifically, Chialisp code can directly process records stored in Chia DataLayer, opening up a new world of functionality for Chialisp programmers not available on any other blockchain.
+It starts with the concept of a "proof of inclusion."

 #### Proof of inclusion

-To expand upon a concept that was only covered briefly in the blog post, here is some more info about proof of inclusion:

 A proof of inclusion is a way to prove that a key/value pair is being stored, without needing to provide the entire Merkle tree from the store.
 This is accomplished by creating a spend of the DataLayer singleton that accepts two things in its solution:
 1. The hash of a key/value pair from the Merkle tree
 2. Proof that the same key/value pair actually exists in the Merkle tree.
 This proof is obtained by providing the minimum peer hashes necessary to recalculate the Merkle root that is currently stored on-chain, starting from the leaf obtained from the key/value pair.

 When this proof is obtained, the singleton announces the hash that exists in that DataLayer table.

+Proofs of inclusion are the basis for accessing DataLayer data from Chialisp because once the data is proven, it can be used to drive other functionality, starting with the two-party commit, and moving beyond to include oracles and off-chain contracts.

 #### Example 1: Two-party commit